department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/offboarding-request.md

 ---

 # Instructions
 Fill out name of individual and **Description** section below.
 Note: This form only handles deactivation from the DSVA (Office of CTO @ VA) Slack instance.
-For Lighthouse Slack removal, post a message in [#lighthouse-delivery-platform-support](https://lighthouseva.slack.com/archives/C03UA9MV1EH) and tag @lighthouse-di-enablement team for assistance.
+For Lighthouse Slack and other DOTS-managed tool removal, please submit a [ticket for DOTS removal](https://jira.devops.va.gov/servicedesk/customer/portal/1/create/714).

 *(Please add only one individual per form)*